r0oth3x49/Xpath/README.md

   --cookie            HTTP Cookie header value (e.g. "PHPSESSID=a8d127e..")
-  --referer           HTTP Referer header value --headers           Extra headers (e.g. "Accept-Language: fr\nETag: 123")
+  --referer           HTTP Referer header value --headers           Extra headers (e.g. "Accept-Language: fr\nETag: 123") --proxy             Use a proxy to connect to the target URL --force-ssl         Force usage of SSL/HTTPS

 Detection:
   These options can be used to customize the detection phase